-- Adding more locations to map to include a residential area, universities, malls etc.
+- Adding more locations to the map to include residential areas, universities, malls etc.

-- Getting volunteers for all ages and abilities (including persons with disabilities) so as to more accurately reflect our society.
+- Getting volunteers of all ages and abilities (including persons with disabilities) to more accurately reflect our society.

 - Present our findings and short documentary at a sensitisation event that we will organise and invite stakeholders, beneficiaries the general public and media to take part in.

-If you would like to be a part of the project, simply email us on email@example.com and we shall be happy to have you.
+If you would like to be a part of the project, simply email us at email@example.com and we shall be happy to have you.